Lahari468/OIBSIP_Level2_Task3/README.md

 ### 🕐 Smart Due Date Tracking
 Visual cues highlight **overdue** tasks and show upcoming deadlines, helping you stay ahead of schedule.

-### ✅ One-Click Task Completion
-Mark tasks as **complete/incomplete** with a single click.
-Completed tasks move to a separate section.

 ### 🟢 Priority Levels with Color Tags
 Classify tasks as **High**, **Medium**, or **Low** priority.
 Colored badges make scanning tasks quick and intuitive.